A work in constant progress (and occasional regress).

 Los Angeles, California, USA

-Cole Swanson is a screenwriter and film director celebrated not only for his prowess in crafting narratives but also for his illustrious collaborations with industry titans.
-Cole's multiple award-winning and HBO Award-nominated short film, Baby, kickstarted his ongoing and vibrant career.
-He has also lent his visionary touch to the likes of NIKE/Converse and Universal Music Group, sculpting visual work for renowned artists including James Blake, Selena Gomez, Lana del Rey, and crafting narrative-driven commercial work for Converse.
-Cole's creative, more formal educational journey culminated in 2023 when he earned a Bachelor of Fine Arts in Film & Television Production from New York University's Tisch School of the Arts with a focus on writing and directing.
-In pursuit of artistic mastery, Cole was selected as a director at England's National Film and Television School where his craft of directing and working with actors was further developed.
+Cole Swanson is a screenwriter and film director from Los Angeles, CA. Cole's multiple award-winning and HBO award-nominated short film, Baby, kickstarted his ongoing and vibrant career.
+He has also lent his visionary touch to the likes of NIKE and Universal Music Group, sculpting visual work for renowned artists including James Blake, Selena Gomez, and crafting narrative-driven commercial work for Converse.
+Cole's creative and formal educational journey culminated in 2023 when he earned a Bachelor of Fine Arts in Film & Television Production from New York University's Tisch School of the Arts with a focus on writing and directing.
+In pursuit of artistic mastery, Cole was selected as a director at England's National Film and Television School where his craft of directing and collaboration with actors was further developed.
 Cole continues to cultivate a new genre he has coined as "New Wave Black Naturalism."
+His short film, Betty & Blue starring Keith David, is a love letter to jazz.
+Lensed on 16mm film across New York and New Mexico.
+Cole is currently in development on his debut feature film Bloom, a coming-of-age drama/romance set in the gorgeous landscape of Tuscany, Italy starring Kedar Williams-Stirling, Yara Shahidi, Keith Powers, Renée Elise Goldsberry, and more.

 Director: